claimed-framework/component-library/README.md

-# CLAIMED - It's time to concentrate on your code only
+# CLAIMED - It's time to concentrate on your code only Stavros

 For more information, please visit the project's [website](https://claimed-framework.github.io/)